Gradient Routing: Masking Gradients to Localize Computation in Neural Networks: Gradient routing controls what is learned where

 \section{Gradient routing controls what is learned where}

-In order to train models that are interpretable and controllable in targeted ways, we seek to localize specific knowledge or capabilities to network subregions.
-To do this, {\bf gradient routing} applies data-dependent, weighted masks to gradients during backpropagation to configure {\bf what} data (whether it be defined in terms of tokens, documents, or based on other labels) is learned {\bf where} in the network (e.g. at the level of parameters, activations, or modules).
+applies data-dependent, weighted masks to gradients during backpropagation to configure {\bf what} data (whether it be defined in terms of tokens, documents, or based on other labels) is learned {\bf where} in the network (e.g.\ at the level of parameters, activations, or modules).
 The result is a model with a partially-understandable internal structure, where particular regions correspond to known capabilities. {\em Throughout this paper, we will use ``route $X$ to $Y$'' to mean ``use gradient routing to limit learning updates for data points $X$ to region $Y$ of the neural network.''}

 Let $(\mathcal{V}, \mathcal{E})$ be the nodes and edges of the computational graph corresponding to a neural network and loss function, with $v(z)$ taken to be the output of node $v$ if $z$ is input to the network.
 Given a dataset $\mathcal{D} = \{z_i\}_{i=1}^n$, for each data point $z_i$, gradient routing requires the specification of a {\bf gradient route} given by $\widetilde{\mathcal{E}}_i = \{ \alpha^i_e \in \R : e \in \mathcal{E}\}$ and visualized in \cref{fig:gradient_routing}.
 Define $\frac{\partial L(z)}{\partial{v}} \triangleq \frac{\partial L(\zeta)}{\partial{v}(\zeta)}|_{\zeta = z}$, the partial derivative of the loss $L$ with respect to the output of node $v$ when evaluated at input $z$.
 The routed derivative (denoted with a tilde) of the loss over a batch $\mathcal{B} \subseteq [n]$ is then defined recursively as $\frac{\widetilde{\partial} L(z_i)}{\widetilde{\partial} L} \triangleq 1 \text{ for all } i \in \mathcal{B}$, and